zaen-archive/weasel/README.md

 ### Heterogeneous Computing

-- [ ] Implement Internal Heterogeneous Computing (for prove of concept)
+- [x] Implement Simple Internal Heterogeneous Computing (for prove of concept)

 ### If / Else Statement